About CorpEthics

 “If you look at some of the most important environmental campaigns in the last 20 years, Michael Marx has been in the middle of the action playing an important strategic, coordination, and fundraising role.”

-~Michael Brune, Executive Director, Sierra Club
+~Michael Brune, former Executive Director, Sierra Club